SAP-samples/sme-partner-reference-application/Tutorials/52-Multi-Tenancy-Provisioning-Connect-S4HC.md

     | *nameIdFormat*: | *urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress*        |
     | *scope*:        | Enter the **S/4 OAuth Scope** (API_ENTERPRISE_PROJECT_SRV_0002) |
     | *userIdSource*: | *email*                                                         |

+    > Note: For testing you may configure a basic authentication using the **S/4 Communication User** and **S/4 Communication User Password** for destination "s4hc".

     > Note: You may need to upload the **S/4 Server Certificate** into the destination service for SSL authentication using the link *Upload and Delete Certificates* on the destinations screen.
 You can download the S/4 server certificate from the browser (Open the ByD UI and view the site information; then display and export the certificate details into a ".cer"-file).